Table of Contents

 If you’re in search of financing to launch or grow a small business, you may find that in some situations you don’t qualify for traditional business loans.
-That could be because you haven’t been in business long enough or because your credit scores aren’t strong enough for lenders to be willing to lend to you.
+That could be because you haven’t been in business long enough or because your credit scores aren’t strong enough for lenders to be willing to lend you money.

-Whatever the reason, alternative small business loans may give you an option for getting the capital you need.
+Regardless of why you’re facing difficulties, alternative small business loans may give you an option for getting the capital you need.
 These loans are offered by non-bank lenders and may be open to businesses that don’t qualify for more traditional financing.
-They do, however, tend to have higher interest rates and fees than other lending products.
+Non-traditional business loans do, however, tend to have higher interest rates and fees than other lending products.

 What Are Alternative Small Business Loans?

-As you might guess from the name, alternative small business loans provide alternatives to more traditional financing offered through banks.
+As you might guess from the name, alternative business loans provide alternatives to more traditional small business loans offered through banks.
 These may include lending products similar to those provided by traditional banks or different products.
-Qualifications for these loans tend to be less stringent than, say, what’s required for SBA loans or lines of credit offered through a bank.
+Qualifications for these non-traditional business loans tend to be less stringent than, say, what’s required for U.S. Small Business Administration loans (called SBA loans) or lines of credit offered through a bank.

-Because the requirements are less strict, alternative lenders take on more risk when they approve these loans.
-For that reason, they generally charge higher interest rates.
+Because the requirements are generally less strict, alternative business loan lenders take on more risk when they approve these loans.
+For that reason, they usually charge higher interest rates.

 Recommended: Comparing Small Business Loans and Grants